Fabbrizio99/Thesis_ridgeline/ridgeline2.md

 - for fuzzy membership;
 - for calculating the NDVI.

-# 2. Methodology and R Implementation
+# 2. Methodology and R implementation

-## Phase 1: Spatial Standardisation
+## Phase 1: Spatial standardisation

 A fixed region of interest measuring approximately 500 m x 500 m has been defined to create greater uniformity.
 This ensures that the temporal comparison between 2017, 2019, 2021, 2023 and 2025 takes place on the same spatial grid.